Running tasks

 Depending on the type of detected file, the following actions are taken automatically:

-Bitdefender detects files as infected through various advanced mechanisms, which include malware signatures, machine learning and artificial intelligence (AI) based technologies.
+Bitdefender detects objects (such as files and registries) as infected through various advanced mechanisms, which include malware signatures, machine learning, and artificial intelligence (AI) based technologies.

-By default, if an infected file is detected, the Bitdefender security agent will automatically attempt to disinfect it.
+If an infected object is detected, the security agent will automatically attempt to remediate it.

 Important